thor0604/Just-For-Fun-Bot/README.md

 ## To be improved
 - This bot contains global variables that stores data such as list of songs on queue and game target which is not ideal if it's deployed in several discord servers.

+## Notes
+Feel free to use these codes to learn or for reference!